hadjango/djangocon-2016-demo/README.md

 [https://github.com/nlf/dlite](https://github.com/nlf/dlite) to have docker use a separate bridged network (and thus separate ips for its containers).

-Grap the ip address using the command `fab ip` (unless you are not using `docker-machine` or `dlite`, in which case it will be `127.0.0.1`), and then add to your `/etc/hosts` files:
+Grab the ip address using the command `fab ip` (unless you are not using `docker-machine` or `dlite`, in which case it will be `127.0.0.1`), and then add to your `/etc/hosts` files:

 ```